Georgia College & State University

-Georgia College & State University (Georgia College or GC) is a public liberal arts university in Milledgeville, Georgia.
+Georgia College and State University (Georgia College or GCSU) is a public liberal arts university in Milledgeville, Georgia, United States.
 The university enrolls approximately 7,000 students and is a member of the University System of Georgia and the Council of Public Liberal Arts Colleges.
 Georgia College was designated Georgia's "Public Liberal Arts University" in 1996 by the Georgia Board of Regents.

-Students pursue majors and graduate degree programs throughout the university's four colleges: College of Arts & Sciences, J. Whitney Bunting College of Business and Technology, John H. Lounsbury College of Education, and College of Health Sciences.
-Georgia College Athletics' 11 teams compete in the NCAA Division II Peach Belt Conference.